“Bigibila” is an Aboriginal word for “Echidna”.

 Echidnas are from a sub-family of mammals known as monotremes.
 There are only three animals in the world that fall into this category, of which the short beaked echidna and the platypus are found in Australia.
 As it reads on our labels, “We strive for our wine to be as distinctive and delightful as the monotreme Bigibila.”

-Bigibila (formerly Polleters) is a small, family-owned vineyard nestled in the foothills of the Pyrenees Ranges, 2 km south west of Moonambel, Victoria, Australia.
+Bigibila (formerly Polleters) is a small, family-owned vineyard and boutique winery nestled in the foothills of the Pyrenees Ranges, 2 km south west of Moonambel, Victoria, Australia.
+We produce a range of premium red wines including Shiraz, Cabernet Sauvignon, Cabernet Franc and Merlot.

 Peter purchased the 60 hectares of farmland on the outskirts of Moonambel in central Victoria in 1993 after an enjoyable weekend of wine tastings within the Pyrenees.
 At the time, the land was part of a sheep farm that had been in the ownership of the same family for many generations.
 The soil itself consists of the remnants of the mud rock and ironstone outcrops dating back some 600,000,000 years and forming a part of the Pyrenees mountain range.